hello-astar/js/README.md

-# Javascript Demo For Blogs
+# Javascript Demo For My Blogs